 Whilst have built a strong reputation for academic excellence, with our students achieving IB results well above the global average year on year, this is not at the expense of student wellbeing.
 Our school has a pastoral support team for students at all levels, and all of them follow a Personal, Social and Health Education (PSHE) course appropriate to their age and coordinated across the year groups.
 The relationships they form with their peers and with their teachers are critical for their education and for creating a safe learning environment for their growth.

+We believe in holistic education that develops the whole child.
+We offer a wide range of co-curricular activities, at all levels, across sport, music, drama, debate and many more.
 We encourage students across the College to involve themselves in the wider College community and offer support to one another.
 Our Student Council is made up of students from each year group, who learn to listen and work with one another while voicing the views of their peers.
 Our most senior students are encouraged to take on additional responsibilities and to act as ambassadors for the College.
 Each year, our Head Boy and Head Girl are selected from our most senior students and a select number of students are nominated to take on the role of prefects.
 Our student leadership team set a strong example to younger students and act as a point of contact for students throughout the College.

 Our House system is an integral part of the College pastoral care structure.
 Many international school students experience a great deal of change in their lives.
 As their parents move from country to country, they make new friends and adapt to different cultures and school systems.
 We ensure that children are welcomed into the Dulwich community, that we know them well and that they are supported during their time at the College.